philtr/phillipridlen/_posts/2011-11-11-thank-you-dvorak.md

 ---
 layout: post
 type: blog

-title: Thank you, Dvorak!
+title: "Thank you, Dvorak!"
-date: 2011-05-11

-aside: "Thank you, Dvorak!" was originally published on the "Balcom Agency blog":http://balcomagency.com/blog.
+aside: | "Thank you, Dvorak!" was originally published on the "Balcom Agency blog":http://balcomagency.com/blog.
 I have syndicated it here for archival purposes.
 "Read it on the Balcom blog &raquo;":http://balcomagency.com/phillip/blog/thank-you-dvorak

 ---
 _Dvorak_.
 Not exactly a common name.